AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Secret.md

 ## `Update Hybrid Client Secret`

-Update a Hybrid Client Secret.
+Update a hybrid client secret.
 It can take up to one hour for
             the update to manifest in the authentication process.

 ### Request